Bentschi/PSOne-Pi4-CM/README.md

 Alternatively a hub could be designed with said ports and maybe a few extras like usb hub and sound.

 I will also add the barrel plug you find on a PSOne.
-But a more powerful power supply like the Playstation 2 slim power supply (8.5V / 5.6 A) should be considered, since the original PSOne power supply is only rated for 7.5V / 2.2A and that may not be enough to power the Raspberry Pi.
+To save some cost and precious board space the Dual Shock function will most certainly only be enabled by using this barrel plug.
+The original PSOne power supply (7.5V / 2.2A) seems to be enough to power this entire system (estimated-power-consumption.ods), however when using a M.2 SSD I would suggest to use a better power supply like the one for the Playstation 2 slim (8.5V / 5.6A).

 The PCIe i want to use for a M.2 card interface. and i would love to split the pcie lane for USB 3.0 aswell, but then again i want to stay in a reasonable price range for the parts.
-The M.2 slot will be able to hold up to 22x60mm cards, for 22x80mm and 22x100mm cards there would be about 7mm vertical clearance, since the only place where a M.2 slot would make sense interferes a little bit with the cd drive.
+The M.2 slot will be able to hold up to 22x60mm cards, and for 22x80mm cards there would be about 7mm vertical clearance, since the only place where a M.2 slot would make sense interferes a little bit with the cd drive.
+Sadly I needed more room for the internal power supply, so I had to remove the footprint (mounting hole) for 22x110mm cards.

-I have'nt managed to find a good place for a SD card holder, but i will route out the traces at least and put a footprint somewhere internally.
+I haven't managed to find a good place for a SD card holder, but i will route out the traces at least and put a footprint somewhere internally.
 I will route out the DSI and CSI connectors aswell, even if i don't really see a use inside a console for them.

 There will be an internal 4 port USB 2.0 hub from the PIs USB 2.0 interface.